IT was a mixed story for schools in South Essex as the latest secondary league tables were released yesterday.

 King John School, in Shipwrights Drive, Thundersley, saw 68% of its pupils achieve five A* to C grades, including maths and English in 2013.
 Although this was 4% higher than its nearest rival, the Appleton School, King John has seen scores drop steadily since 2011.

-The under-threat Deanes School, in Thundersley, saw a decline in the number of students achieving five or more A* to C, including maths and English – 52% of pupils last year compared to 57% in 2012 and 51 per cent in 2011.
+, in Thundersley, saw a decline in the number of students achieving five or more A* to C, including maths and English – 52% of pupils last year compared to 57% in 2012 and 51 per cent in 2011.

 De La Salle Catholic School, in Basildon, did manage to score more than 50%, with 52% of students getting the five A* to C grades, although that was down two per cent on last year.